-- 13.1.
+- 11.1.
 On occasion it may be determined by staff at the college that a student poses a risk to themselves or to others due following a safeguarding incident.
-In these situations, a decision may be taken to place the student on an involuntary leave of absence while they seek further support. - 13.2.
-Any such decision will be made by the Designated Safeguarding Lead or Deputies. - 13.3.
+In these situations, a decision may be taken to place the student on an involuntary leave of absence while they seek further support. - 11.2.
+Any such decision will be made by the Assistant Principal, Pastoral and/or Safeguarding Manager. - 11.3.
 The student and their parent/guardian will be informed of the reason for the involuntary leave of absence and details of any actions that the student must undertake before they are allowed to return to college.